CHARMk-code/CHARM_catalogue/README.md

 ## Features

 - Company pages
-    - Idividually hideable for users
+    - Individually hideable for users
     - Company Logo
     - Description of the company
     - Show relevant tags (such as Programs, Offering, Business Areas, Looking for)